-The Academy, which currently has 1456 students on its roll, is organised by a house system, with the houses named after royal dynasties of Britain: Stuart (green), Hanover (gold), Tudor (red) and Windsor (blue).
+The Academy, which currently has 1615 students on its roll, is organised by a house system, with the houses named after royal dynasties of Britain: Stuart (green), Hanover (gold), Lancaster (purple), Tudor (red) and Windsor (blue).

 Welcome to Churchill Academy & Sixth Form.
 We are proud to be a successful comprehensive school with an excellent sixth form in a beautiful rural setting.
 We maintain the highest standards of behaviour within a supportive and inclusive culture that values and celebrates personal enrichment and creativity alongside academic achievement.
 We are proud of the recognition we have earned and of our reputation as a friendly and welcoming school where we care for all our staff and students.
 We are never complacent, and constantly work to make our school even better.

 Our core purpose is to inspire and enable young people to make a positive difference.
 We do this with a single-minded focus on the power of learning to transform our lives.
 To learn effectively, we believe in the value of: